Luligu/matterbridge-home-assistant-addon/README.md

 then click on **ADD**.

 You should now see your Matterbridge add-on in the add-on store and be able to **INSTALL** it.

+Be patient cause it can takes a few minutes.

 Enable **Start on boot**, **Watchdog** and **Auto update**.